syntasso/kratix-docs/docs/main/04-guides/07-scheduling-clusters.md

 export WORKER_2="kind-worker-cluster-2"
 ```

-Next, install the GitOps toolkit and create the necessary GitOps resources.
+Next, install the GitOps toolkit and create the necessary GitOps resources on the new Worker cluster.
 The quickest
 way to do that is to run the `./scripts/install-gitops` script from the Kratix root
 directory: